flare-foundation/docs/docs/user/delegation/delegation-faq.md

 * The amount of vote power already delegated to this price provider.

 To encourage decentralization, there is a vote power cap and any excess vote power is not counted during the median calculation and rewarding phase.
 If there is over delegation, the same amount of rewards is split between more delegators.

-### Where can I see the expected rewards from a price provider?
+## Where can I see the expected rewards from a price provider?

 Each price provider has different performance that results in different reward rates.
 Sources for this data can be found on the web.
 Note the reward rate might be changing per each week.
-Try googling 'Flare metrics'.
+Try googling for "Flare metrics".